 Students may use this course to fulfill 3 units of coursework for the BS degree.
-If following the 2018 curriculum, 3 units of CE H194 will count as CEE Extensions (i.e., as 1 extension course, only.)
+If following the curriculum of 2018 or later, 3 units of CE H194 will count as an CEE Extension (i.e., as 1 extension course, only.)
 If following the curriculum prior to 2018, 3 units of CE H194 may be counted as part of the upper division engineering electives (i.e., as 3 units of the 15 required units in that area).

 To enroll in CE 99, CE 199 or CE H194, use this FORM.

 Undergraduate students need permission to take a graduate-level course in CEE.
 Complete the application.
 (Use only your upper division technical courses in the GPA calculator; the department requires a 3.0 GPA in order to take graduate level classes.)
 Note that the class instructor may ask you for documentation to show your readiness to succeed at the graduate level.
 One (3 units) CEE class may be counted towards your CEE Extensions requirement for the undergraduate degree.